KIZUNACOIN/kizunacoin/README.md

 /path/to/your/nwjs/nwjs .
 ```

+If you have run `grunt desktop` then there is 0.14.7 NW.js also installed in cache folder.

 ## Build Kizunacoin App Bundles

 All app bundles will be placed at `../byteballbuilds` dir, so create it first: `mkdir -p ../byteballbuilds`